AndrewGann0n/homework4kubernetes2/README.md

 # homework4kubernetes2

-major files for project are located under homework4kubernetes2/Application/python_webapp_flask
+The major files for the project are located under homework4kubernetes2/Application/python_webapp_flask this is where the majority of my code is located.